 “Cold Storage, Warehouses and industrial facilities have expansive lighting needs, spanning more than 17,000 square feet on average and often featuring loading docks designed to handle delivery trucks 24/7,” “Cree designs high-quality and cost-effective LED solutions that make it compelling to convert every warehouse space to LED.”

 Cold storage lighting needs to be able to keep out moisture and work in low temperatures.
 LED is the perfect fit for this as they can operate in very cold temperatures and still maintain proper light output and lifespan.
 In addition, they save energy and produce a higher quality appearance, improving safety.

 In a typical cold store, lighting directly accounts for 10–12% of the total electricity consumption.
 Conventional globes make light by heat and this heat, which is 100% of the light’s rated energy consumption, has to be removed by the refrigeration plant.

+By 2020 it is predicted that electricity prices will rise by 80–100%.
 Energy efficiency in temperatuture-controlled warehouses will not only be good for the environment but will result in substantial monetary savings.

 Some of the things facility operators can do are:

 • Audit energy-saving opportunities

 • Build in efficiency in every part of the building